witnet/documentation/docs/Ecosystem.md

 ## Witnet Foundation

-[Witnet Foundation][foundation] is the independent entity currently in charge of funding the development of Witnet-Rust and Sheikah, as well as fostering the thriving ecosystem around the Witnet protocol.
+The Witnet Foundation is an independent entity, designated to fund the development of Witnet-Rust and Sheikah and foster a thriving and engaged ecosystem around the Witnet protocol.

 ## Other contributions
 The Witnet community is open to everyone.
 Even if you are not a